Instability in the outer solar system

 Eccentric stellar disks orbiting massive black holes

 In collaboration with Andrew Halle and Mackenzie Moody, I've discovered that the stability mechanism works like a pendulum - perturbed orbits oscillate about the mean body of the disk due to gravitational torques which changes their eccentriticies and hence their precession rates.
 Many orbits reached very high eccentricities and the stars are vulnerable to being tidally disrupted by the massive black hole.
-We are currently writing up our results!
+Check out our new paper!

 Gas clouds plunging through an accretion disk